Branding Challenges and Opportunities

 Branding Doom Loop

-This is usually a career optimising decision.
+This is usually a career optimizing decision.
 This ultimately leads to a “branding doom loop”.

 The doom loop begins with a manager struggling to deliver a short term profit target.
 To boost sales and profit, the manager deploys a program that has a significant short-term impact, such as price promotion.
 To fund price promotion manager reduces investment in brand building programs.